sulinchowdhury/sulinchowdhury2.github.io/_pages/Research.md

 [[Working Paper](/files/Katovich_PresourceCurse_2021_06_20.pdf){:target="_blank"}] <br/>
 <details><summary>Abstract</summary>
 Major resource discoveries may cause governments and politicians to alter their behavior based on expectations of future revenues.
-Yet discoveries are notoriously noisy signals.
-Resource windfalls often arrive later than expected, or never arrive at all.
+Yet discoveries often fail to pan out.
 Do public spending and political competition increase in anticipation of future windfalls?
 Are there long-term consequences of disappointed expectations?
 I test for subnational evidence of this “Presource Curse” following a wave of offshore oil discoveries in Brazil between 2000-2017.
 I exploit a quasi-experiment created by